Gokul-GMenon/HackNight-TwitterAPI/README.md

 This is a repo for our project for Saturday Hacknight (14th April) by TinkerHub

 ### Welcome to "TWEETSUMM!!" !!
-This is a django based website designed based on the twitter api which has been made to provide a summary of your twitter account statistics.
+This is a django based website designed based on the twitter api.
+The website has been made to provide a summary of your twitter account statistics.
 Simply type your twitter username (for eg: @elonmusk) and have a glance at your:
   - Latest Tweet
   - Latest tweet which you liked
   - Total tweets in the week and the most active weekday